-Return To: System Tab
+Return To: Maintenance Tab

-SystemAbout
+MaintenanceAbout

 This page gives a system summary to tell users the current version of both the software as well as the subcomponents used by the OptiVault system.

-The user is able to see the current version and build of the application as well as access the NCR Support website.
+The user can see the current version and build of the application as well as access the NCR Support website.
 This page also displays the user’s last successful and failed login time.

 This page is for informational purposes only.